 Remember the Motorola Razr V3?
 Motorola’s fashionable clamshell is one of the most iconic phones ever released, easily on the same level as the Nokia 3310 and the original iPhone.
-While the original phone is now likely just a memory, it’s apparently getting a spiritual successor in the form of a foldable Motorola Razr smartphone that could arrive as early as February.
-The bad news?
-It’s set to cost $1,500.
+While the original is now just a memory, it’s apparently getting a spiritual successor in the form of a foldable Motorola Razr smartphone that could arrive in the next few months.

 Release date and availability

 When will the folding Razr phone be released?
 A report from Engadget suggests that the foldable phone could arrive by the summer, citing Dan Dery, Motorola’s vice president of global product, who said Motorola “started to work on foldables a long time ago,” and has “no intention of coming later than everybody else in the market.”
 The report also notes Motorola may be working on a second foldable phone with two folds, though it’s likely that device won’t fall under the Razr brand.

 According to the Wall Street Journal, Lenovo (the company that owns Motorola) has partnered with Verizon to sell the device in the U.S. A price of around $1,500 is likely according to the Wall Street Journal’s sources.
 The Samsung Galaxy Fold costs $1,980.

 What will the folding Razr phone look like?
 We have not seen images of the phone yet, but are expecting it to come in three colors: White, black, and gold, according to a leak.
 An Engadget report sheds some light on the overall design of the phone, stating Motorola intends to create a phone with a display inside the fold, preventing the screen from being scratched in the pocket.
 Not only that, but the report notes that the company has been testing the use of an OLED display with a plastic film on top, similar to the Huawei Mate X.